ceholden/open-geo-tutorial/README.md

 ## Access
 #### IPython Notebook chapters
-You can view these IPython notebooks as HTML pages by viewing them locally by opening the outputs in the `build` folder, or by accessing the IPython notebooks via a web viewer at `URL to http://nbviewer.ipython.org/ for repo`
+You can view these IPython notebooks as HTML pages by viewing them locally by opening the outputs in the `build` folder, or by accessing the IPython notebooks via a web viewer at [here](http://nbviewer.ipython.org/github/ceholden/open-geo-tutorial/tree/master/chapters/).

 #### Python scripts
 Python scripts containing each chapter's raw Python code are found in the `src` folder.